- Unsecured and secured loans

-Wells Fargo Personal Loan Review
+Wells Fargo Personal Loans Review Summary

 The high loan amounts and low rates make Wells Fargo personal loans ideal for debt consolidation.
 Wells Fargo also offers a 0.25% “relationship” discount for having a Wells Fargo consumer checking account and enrolling in automatic payments.